 Brand Name: Strattera

-Atomoxetine — more commonly known by the brand name Strattera — is an effective and safe alternative to the stimulant medications most commonly used to treat attention deficit hyperactivity disorder (ADHD) in children ages 6-12, adolescents, and adults.
+Atomoxetine (Brand Name: Strattera) is an effective and safe alternative to the stimulant medications most commonly used to treat attention deficit hyperactivity disorder (ADHD) in children ages 6-12, adolescents, and adults.
 It is a selective norepinephrine reuptake inhibitor (SNRI) medicine.
 Atomoxetine is not considered a controlled substance by the Drug Enforcement Agency (DEA).
 It has not been studied in children under the age of 6.

 Atomoxetine was the first non-stimulant approved for treatment of ADHD in the United States by the Food and Drug Administration (FDA).
 Stimulant medications are often the first-recommended treatment, but atomoxetine is a good alternative for people who cannot tolerate, or don’t experience the desired effects of, stimulant medication.

 The American Academy of Pediatrics recommends treatment with behavioral therapy before medication for children under the age of 6.
 For children ages 6 to 11, the AAP says “The primary care clinician should prescribe US Food and Drug Administration–approved medications for ADHD and/or evidence-based parent- and/or teacher-administered behavior therapy as treatment for ADHD, preferably both.”
 Likewise, the National Institute of Mental Health finds the most successful treatment plans use a combination of ADHD medication, like atomoxetine, and behavior therapies.